simulot/immich-go/readme.md

 `-yes` Assume Yes to all questions (default: FALSE).<br> `-date` Check only assets have a date of capture in the given range. (default: 1850-01-04,2030-01-01)

-### Burst detection
-Currently the bursts following this schema are detected:
-- xxxxx_BURSTnnn.*
-- xxxxx_BURSTnnn_COVER.*

-All images must be taken during the same minute.
-The COVER image will be the parent image of the stack

-### couple jpg/raw detection
-Both images should been taken in the same minute.
-The JPG image will be the cover.

-Please open an issue to cover more possibilities.

 ## Command `tool`